 The body of statutes and regulations mentioned above play a role in establishing legal responsibility for personal injuries.
 North Carolina recognizes a legal concept called “negligence per se,” which establishes that a violation of the law provides a legal basis for proving.
 For instance, if an accident is caused by speeding, the proof of excessive speed would serve to confirm speed was at the root of the negligence linked to the crash.

 Who is Liable for Dangerous Road Conditions in North Carolina?

 The state of North Carolina has a legal responsibility to keep public roadways safe.
-If the state officials fail to maintain the streets and highways in the safe condition or fail to take precautions to prevent dangerous situations, the state can be held responsible for your injuries.
+If the state officials fail to maintain the streets and highways in a safe condition or fail to take precautions to prevent dangerous situations, the state can be held responsible for your injuries.
 A skilled I-77 car accident attorney can guide you on what information will be needed for this type of case.

 Deadlines for Car Accident Injury Claims